InxiousRz/Bookstore_API/README.md

-# TodoApp API Example
+# Bookstore API Example

-This project was generated with Express JS and was an Example API for ToDo Project
+This project was generated with Express JS and was an Example API for Bookstore Project

 ## Development server